Wisconsin Franciscan sisters religiously cheer on their Green Bay Packers

 A nearby Christmas tree was decorated in green and gold.
 Other memorabilia the sisters have accumulated over the years include a football autographed by Packers players, a cheesehead hat, caricatures of Packers Coach Matt LaFleur and general manager Brian Gutekunst, and an autographed photo of the late Reggie White, former Green Bay defensive end.

-A core group of sisters has been Packers fans “forever,” Sister Barbara told The Compass, newspaper of the Diocese of Green Bay.
+A core group of sisters has been Packers fans “forever,” Mathe told The Compass, newspaper of the Diocese of Green Bay.

 Describing herself as “an avid follower,” she has been a Packers fan for as long as she can remember.